 Somatic approaches like sensorimotor psychotherapy can reduce the amount of time spent in states of hypoarousal (as well as hyperarousal) while extending time spent in the window of tolerance.
 This is sometimes referred to as widening the window of tolerance.
 The increased sense of safety that results becomes the foundation for living without the highs and lows that result from an overreactive defense system.

 The effects of interpersonal violence can destroy the body.
-Sexual abuse contributes to autoimmune disorders, heart disease, cancer, hormonal disorders, irritable bowel syndrome, chronic pain, asthma, and diabetes.
-Because the likelihood of revictimization is so high for survivors of sexual abuse, by midlife a woman may have had multiple experiences of being abused and oppressed, along with the chronic health problems to prove it.
+Sexual trauma contributes to autoimmune disorders, heart disease, cancer, hormonal disorders, irritable bowel syndrome, chronic pain, asthma, and diabetes.
+Because the likelihood of revictimization is so high for survivors of sexual trauma, by midlife a woman may have had multiple experiences of being abused and oppressed, along with the chronic health problems to prove it.